Varick Street

-Varick Street runs north–south primarily in the Hudson Square district of Lower Manhattan in New York City, United States.
+Varick Street runs north–south primarily in the Hudson Square district of Lower Manhattan in New York City, New York.
 Varick Street's northern terminus is in the West Village, where it is a continuation of Seventh Avenue South south of Clarkson Street.
 It continues downtown through Hudson Square and TriBeCa until it reaches Leonard Street, where it merges with West Broadway.
 Motor traffic is one-way southbound.
 Major east–west streets crossed include Houston Street and Canal Street.
 Approaching Broome Street, the two rightmost lanes of Varick Street are reserved for traffic entering the Holland Tunnel, where backups often occur at rush hour.

 History

 Varick Street is named for Richard Varick, an early New York lawmaker and the mayor of New York City from 1789 to 1801, who owned property in the area.